brookemrod/congress_dashboard/README.md

 * Dashboard with three charts that update from the same data

-* Additional JavaScript libraries used - D3plus + TopoJSON
+* Additional JavaScript libraries used - D3, D3plus, GeoJSON and Plotly

 * Data set has ~10k records